exasol/python-toolbox/doc/changes/unreleased.md

     nox -s prepare-release -- 1.10.1
     ```

-    Add the changes for releasing ontop of the current branch:
+    Add the changes for releasing on top of the current branch:

     ```shell
     nox -s prepare-release -- 1.10.1 --no-pr --no-branch